TacoQ Logo

 The worker is running and ready to handle tasks.
 Now, let's publish some tasks for it to take care of!

 We'll start by setting up the publisher and its configuration.
-The publisher's one and only responsability is to publish tasks via the message broker so that the relay and the worker can take care of the rest.
+The publisher's one and only responsibility is to publish tasks via the message broker so that the relay can register them and the worker can execute them.

 from tacoq import PublisherClient, BrokerConfig